 Low-dimensional carbon materials

+We investigate low-dimensional crystals, in particular carbon nanotubes (1D) and semiconductor nanoparticles (0D).
 Carbon nanotubes (CNT) are 1D carbon nanostructures, which can be viewed as graphene sheets rolled into a cylinder.
 Their properties depend critically on the atomic arrangement: even with similar diameter, CNT can be semiconducting or metallic, depending on the helical angle [given by the chiral index (n,m)].
 Resonance Raman spectroscopy is a very elegant method to identify the chiral index of CNT.
-Currently, we are interested in the properties of chemically functionalized carbon nanotubes, in particular optical spectroscopy on the level of individual functional groups in (n,m)-identified CNT.
+Currently, we are interested in the optical and electronic properties of covalently and non-covalently functionalized carbon nanotubes, in particular on the level of individual (n,m)-identified CNT.
+Semiconductor nanoparticles show strong dependence of their optical transitions on overall size and shape, as well as on the interfaces in core-shell structures.
+Here, current research questions address strain and alloying in core-shell nanoparticles.

 Projects: